Umgi: Recycling Solutions

 Recycling Solutions is a Ukrainian enterprise focused on the strategic management of industrial waste and by-products.
 With a commitment to circular resource use and environmental responsibility, the company serves the coal, metallurgical, and thermal energy sectors.
 Its core activities include the processing and sale of ash and slag materials, as well as metallurgical slags, positioning it as an integrated provider of secondary resource management.

 ARNOX

 ARNOX is a Ukrainian full-cycle operator specializing in the processing and sale of rare and technical gases.
-The company supplies both individual gases and custom gas mixtures, develops and implements gas installation projects, and provides comprehensive gas supply solutions to industrial enterprises.
+The company supplies both individual gases and custom gas mixtures, develops and implements gas installation projects, and provides comprehensive practical advice with regard to gas supply to industrial enterprises.
 ARNOX handles a wide range of gases, including argon, nitrogen, oxygen, xenon, krypton, and neon.
 Since its founding in 2016, the company has expanded its reach, exporting to over 20 countries and serving industries such as electronics manufacturing, aerospace, scientific research, medicine, and pharmaceuticals.